dotnet/docs-maui/docs/user-interface/handlers/create.md

 ## Create the cross-platform control

-To create a cross-platform control, you should create a class that derives from `View`:
+To create a cross-platform control, you should create a class that derives from <xref:Microsoft.Maui.Controls.View>:

 ```csharp
 using System.ComponentModel;